tweedegolf/henk/README.md

     henk tunnel.host.net

-It opens port 80 and 443 and mount /run/henk.
+It opens port 80 and 443 and mounts /run/henk.
 DNS should be configured to point `*.tunnel.host.net` to the server it runs on.

 To forward https from foobar.tunnel.host.net to port 1111:

     ssh tunnel.host.net -R /run/henk/foobar:localhost:1111

-Henk detects the creation of this unix socket, obtain a certificate for foobar.tunnel.host.net and redirect traffic from https://foobar.tunnel.host.net to it.
+Henk detects the creation of this unix socket, obtains a certificate for foobar.tunnel.host.net and redirects traffic from https://foobar.tunnel.host.net to it.
 You can now use the public endpoint, for example:

     curl https://foobar.tunnel.host.net